 If you are an active duty military officer, review these instructions before you start an application.

-If you have an incomplete application on file:
+If you have an incomplete application on file, read this section.

 Retrieving Information from the Legacy Application System

 CHDS changed application management systems in December 2019, and records were not directly migrated from the old to the new.
 If you want to use information submitted prior to December 2019 to complete an application or edit an existing one, you will need to copy/paste or download/upload any records you wish to carry forward.
-You may request that we migrate your legacy data for you.
 When you start/continue an application, you will have access to your legacy data.
+There is no need to request new transcripts and letters of recommendation.
+Once you insert your information, we will attach the transcripts and letters on file.
 Contact firstname.lastname@example.org with questions or for help.